GeoScripting-WUR/Intro2Linux/surfsara_tutorial.md

 ## Enrol your SSH key

-First go to [https://ui.hpccloud.surfsara.nl/](https://ui.hpccloud.surfsara.nl/) and log in with the credentials that have been provided to you by email.
+First go to [https://ui.hpccloud.surfsara.nl/](https://ui.hpccloud.surfsara.nl/) and log in with the credentials that have been provided to you.
 Each student has a unique account.
 Then, click on your username and go to Settings.
 Click "Update SSH Key" and paste the public key you generated in the previous lesson into the text box, and click the "Update SSH Key" button.

 **Hint**: the easiest way to find it is by running Git GUI, though Help → Show SSH Key.
 In the PC lab the SSH keys are stored on the *M:* drive, so they are unique to the WUR user account.
 If you want to access the cloud from your own device, you will need to update the SSH key in your SURFsara account to the one on your device.

 ## Start a VM

 <!--### "Cloud" view-->
 You can start a virtual machine by going to the *VMs* tab and clicking the + button.
 Select the "Ubuntu 16.04 GeoScripting" template and press "Create" (do not change the size of the disks).
-Wait a bit until your VM enters the ready state (icon turns green).
+Wait a bit (several minutes) until your VM enters the ready state (icon turns green).

 <!--### "User" view
 Next, press "Change view" and set it to "user".
 From the Dashboard, go to Virtual Resources → Templates, select the "Ubuntu 16.04 GeoScripting" template and press "Clone".
 Give it a name you like: this will become your very own virtual machine.
 A *Template* is a set of settings for your virtual machine, including the number of cores, memory and hard disks.